Bethel Coopwood: Civil War

-Coopwood and his company served in Sibley's New Mexico Campaign.
-He was ill with smallpox during the Battle of Valverde but recovered in time to join the army at the Battle of Albuquerque and the Battle of Peralta.
+Coopwood and his company served in Henry Hopkins Sibley's New Mexico Campaign.
+He was ill with smallpox during the Battle of Valverde, but recovered in time to join the army at the Battle of Albuquerque and the Battle of Peralta.
 After the Battle of Peralta he and his Spy Company were responsible for saving the remnants of Sibley's army, 1800 men, from Union pursuit by finding water and a path for them through the rugged mountains west of the Rio Grande to the Mesilla Valley.
 He was later promoted to Major and then Lt.
 Colonel before ending his service in the Confederate Army in 1863.

 Later life

-After the Civil War he spent a year in Coahuila.
-There he was nearly killed and his brother David, drowned after being shot by troops of Juan Cortina while traveling on the steamboat Bell on the Rio Grande.
-His claim against Mexico for money for his brothers widow was unsuccessful.
+After the Civil War he spent a year in Coahuila, Mexico.
+There he was nearly killed and his brother, David, drowned after being shot by troops of Juan Cortina while traveling on the steamboat Bell on the Rio Grande.
+His claim against Mexico for money for his brother’s widow was unsuccessful.
 He returned to Texas and became recognized as an able lawyer and Spanish scholar in the lower Rio Grande valley.
 He contributed articles to and wrote book reviews for early issues of the Texas State Historical Association Quarterly, in which he published "Notes on the History of La Bahía del Espíritu Santo" in 1898–99 and "The Route of Cabeza de Vaca" in 1899–1900.
 Judge Coopwood died in Austin on December 26, 1907.